 - 3 teaspoons dried oregano divided

-- 10 cloves garlic rough chopped
+- 10 cloves garlic roughly chopped

-- 1 cup dry white wine
+- 1 cup (240ml) dry white wine

-- 1 cup low sodium chicken stock or homemade chicken stock
+- 1 cup (240ml) low sodium chicken stock

-- 2 tablespoons lemon juice
+- 2 tablespoons (30ml) lemon juice

-- 2 cups frozen peas
+- 2 cups (340g) frozen peas thawed

-- 4 tablespoons butter
+- 4 tablespoons (56g) unsalted butter cubed

 - salt and pepper to taste

-- 3 tablespoons fresh parsley minced
+- 3 tablespoons minced flat-leaf Italain parsley

 Instructions

-- Preheat oven to 450f and set one rack to the lowest level and the other to the middle level.
+- Preheat oven to 450F and set one rack to the lowest level and the other to the middle level.
 Toss potatoes in a bowl with a ¼ cup of olive oil, 1 teaspoon kosher salt, 1 teaspoon dried oregano, and a ½ teaspoon pepper.
 Spread the potatoes out onto a parchment paper-lined baking sheet.
 Roast potatoes on the lowest oven level for 20 minutes or until well browned on one side.
-After removing potatoes, turn the heat down to 375f in the oven.
+After removing potatoes, turn the heat down to 375F in the oven.

 - Heat a large stainless steel fry pan to medium heat.
 Pat chicken pieces very dry and season with 1 teaspoon kosher salt, ½ teaspoon black pepper, and 1 teaspoon of oregano.